 What is Jute?

 Jute is a natural, course, plant-fiber similar to burlap.
-You will typically see jute made into rugs.
+Jute has become a very popular fabric over the years that you will typically see made into rugs.
 Grown in Bangladesh and India, jute is picked as green, shiny stalks, which are soaked for 20 days, then stripped and spun until they are a natural-hued tone, and ready to weave.

 Why is it so popular?